edvin/tornadofx-guide/Part 4 - Design Patterns/ViewModel and Validation.md

 # Validation

 Almost every application needs to check that the input supplied by the user conforms to a set of rules or are otherwise acceptable.
-TornadoFX has an extensible validation and decoration framework built in and it has very tight integration with ViewModel.
+TornadoFX sports an extensible validation and decoration framework.
 We will first look at validation as a standalone feature before we integrate it with the ViewModel.

 ## Under the hood